rach7777/monax-may/content/blog/2014/2014-12-17-smart-v-legal.md

 **Smart contracts** are scripts on a blockchain database which automatically manage data-driven relationships on distributed networks on a peer-to-peer basis, without servers.
 They can change their parameters and meaning over time, meaning a system upgrade is as simple as broadcasting a signal to the network - instead of purchasing additional hardware.

 Smart contract-enabled blockchain systems are a form of distributed computing architecture which is capable of operating over the public internet which employ public-key cryptography to render the possibility of a successful malicious attack exceedingly low.
 They can carry out and manage any data-driven interaction a developer can define, and if widely enough distributed, are nearly indestructible.
-With Eris Industries' Thelonious design, administrators of these databases - unlike existing blockchain databases - can quickly update their consensus and security parameters at will through the broadcast of the relevant private key.
+With Thelonious, administrators of these databases - unlike existing blockchain databases - can quickly update their consensus and security parameters at will through the broadcast of the relevant private key.

 **Legal contracts**, on the other hand, are legal fictions which, if breached, give rise to further imaginary critters known as choses (things) in action.
 They are customarily evidenced in writing.
 The threat of enforcement compels their performance.
 The rights and obligations they create become real when a court orders their enforcement.